BorisTheBrave/sylves/docs/articles/tutorials/marching_squares.md

 ## Setup

 We define the grids we use.
 I'm using a square grid for simplicity.
 Square grids are so simple, you'll notice the Sylves code is a bit more verbose than just doing all the calculations yourself.
 But in fact this code and tutorial is generic and will work with any grid in Sylves.
-Try it out on a triangle grid.

 ```csharp
 // Make the grid we're going to fill with tiles